Mainak21/Resort-Booking-Website/README.md

 # Resort-Booking-Website
-This is a mini-project on building a front-end view of a resort booking website.
+This is a mini-project on building the user interface of a resort booking website.

 You can visit the website from the below links :
 - from github - https://mainak21.github.io/Resort-Booking-Website/